buntec/fs2-d3/docs/index.md

 ```

-In the next example, we randomly place small colored circles on the boundary
+In the next example we randomly place small colored circles on the boundary
 of a larger circle.
 Again, we use transitions to animate the
 changes in position and color.